Anna Eliza Bray: Biography

 A year or two after Stothard died, Anna Eliza married Edward Atkyns Bray, Vicar of Tavistock.
 She then began writing historical novels, and from 1826 to 1874 produced at least a dozen.
 Some, such as The Talba, or the Moor of Portugal (1830) deal with foreign life, but her most popular ones revived the principal families of the counties of Devon and Cornwall, such as the Trelawneys of Trelawne, the Pomeroys, and the Courtenays of Walreddon.
 They proved so popular that a set of ten volumes by Longmans appeared in 1845–1846 and was reprinted by Chapman & Hall as late as 1884.
-While she was living in Tavistock, Bray discovered and took up a young lady's maid, Mary Colling, who had produced a book of poetry, which Bray saw was published.
+While she was living in Tavistock, Bray discovered and took up a young lady's maid, Mary Colling, who had produced a book of poetry, which Bray arranged to have published.

 Ann Bray's second husband died in 1857.
 She then moved to London, where she selected and edited some of his poetry and sermons, before returning to original work.
 Her last years were embittered by a report that on a visit to Bayeux in 1816, she had stolen a piece of the Bayeux Tapestry.
 However, her character was cleared by correspondence and leading articles that appeared in the Times.
 She died in London on 21 January 1883.
 Her autobiography up to 1843 was published by her nephew, John A. Kempe, in 1884, although it is sketchy and inaccurate.
 It depicts an accomplished and kindly woman, proud of her own creations and enthusiastic in praise of the literary characters she knew.